 When filtered through that lens the problems with peer-to-peer lending are immediately obvious:

-The two primary issues in the article are: default risk, and interest rate risk.
+The two primary issues in Todd’s article are default risk and interest rate risk.

 Let me discuss the first point mentioned.
-This statement could be true with any fixed-income investment.
-So I’m not sure I fully understand why this argument is exclusive to P2P investing.
+This statement could be true of any fixed-income investment.
+So I’m not sure I fully understand why he might think this argument is exclusive to P2P investing.

-In addition, if you invest in hundreds of notes, statistically I’m not sure how you could ever have 100% loss of your deposits.
-This would mean all notes invested would default.
+In addition, if you invest in hundreds of notes, statistically speaking, I’m not sure how you could ever have 100% loss of your deposits.
+This would mean every single note invested would default.

-More importantly the second issue is true when directly referencing Lending Club and Prosper’s data, but there is much longer-documented history in which it’s exactly the same investment class as P2P investing.
-The comparison isn’t against high-yield bonds either.
+More importantly, the second issue is true when directly referencing Lending Club’s and Prosper’s data, but there is much longer-documented history in which it’s exactly the same investment class as P2P investing.
+The comparison isn’t against high-yield bonds, either.

 Both companies offer unsecured credit for up to five years.
-Lending Club and Prosper’s notes are almost exactly the same to revolving unsecured credit cards offered by commercial banks.
+Lending Club’s and Prosper’s notes are almost exactly the same as revolving unsecured credit cards offered by commercial banks.

-In fact, I only invest in borrowers who are consolidating or getting a better rate from credit cards.
-So we can agree a comparison to the default rates with credit cards would be a great judgement.
+In fact, I invest only in borrowers who are consolidating or getting a better rate from credit cards.
+So we can agree a comparison to the default rates with credit cards would be a great judgment.

 We’ve experienced three recessions in that period.
 Readers will also agree during 2008 we experienced the worst recession since the Great Depression.
 Since 1985, the credit card default rate has averaged 4.7%.
 In the fourth quarter of 2010, the default rate peaked at 10.59%.
 In the recession before that, the default rate went as high as 7.79%.

-So far, in my four-year anecdotal experience with Lending Club, my default rate is slightly over 3%.
-This is inline with the averages seen by the Federal Reserve for unsecured debt.
+So far, in my five-year anecdotal experience with Lending Club, my default rate is slightly over 3%.
+This is in line with the averages seen by the Federal Reserve for unsecured debt.

-So based upon this data, it is more than possible to achieve positive returns with Lending Club or Prosper.
+So based upon this data, it is more than possible to achieve positive returns with Lending Club and Prosper.
 Lending Club’s data during this period (Prosper had a different lending model at the time) also concurs with this statement.
-Collectively pooling all Lending Club notes during this period, shows the returns were still positive.
-So if we experience another severe recession — like we did recently — your returns should still be pretty decent.
+Collectively pooling all Lending Club notes during this period shows the returns were still positive.
+So if we experience another severe recession your returns should still be pretty decent.